amir734jj/stream-subscription-api/README.md

 This service is free, we do not own the ripped `.mp3` files and we do not store them, only store them in your file sharing service.

 [Website Url](https://streaming-subscription.herokuapp.com/)

+Notes:
+- Make sure you have the .NET Core SDK installed ([Download](https://www.microsoft.com/net/learn/get-started))
+- To view environment variables make sure to install `heroku cli` and then
+  - `heroku config --json --app="streaming-subscription"`